-The safety features on your vehicle include more than anti-lock brakes, traction control devices and air bags.
-Your wheels and tires play an important role in helping you drive straight, turn corners and stop whenever necessary.
+The safety features on your vehicle include more than anti-lock brakes, traction control devices and airbags.
+Your wheels and tires are important in keeping you safe by helping you drive straight, turn corners and stop whenever necessary.
 To achieve optimal performance, have your vehicle tires properly aligned, which can cost as little as $50 or close to $170.

 Factors that impact alignment cost

-A front-end alignment that only involves the two wheels on the front of the car typically costs from $50 to $75, compared to $100 to $150 for a four-wheel alignment.
+- The number of wheels.
+A front-end alignment, which involves only the two wheels on the front of the car, typically costs anywhere from $50 to $75.
+Four-wheel alignments cost more, usually $100 to $168.

-Adding other services like tire balancing or car suspension repairs, which the mechanic might need to complete before the alignment, also increases the cost of the alignment.
+- Extra services.
+Services like tire balancing or car suspension repairs, which the mechanic might need to complete before the alignment, increase the cost of the alignment.

 What happens during an alignment?

-- Caster is the angle between the steering mechanism’s upper and lower ball joints.
+- Caster: The angle between the steering mechanism’s upper and lower ball joints.
 This angle affects the vehicle’s steering so that it stays at the proper height and has more stability at higher speeds.

-- Camber is the angle between the road and the tire.
-This determines how much of the tire comes in contact with the road and can effect how the tires wear.
+- Camber: The angle between the road and the tire.
+Camber determines how much of the tire contacts the road and can affect how the tires wear.

-- Toe is the angle between the tires.
+- Toe: The angle between the tires.
 This setting affects the wear of the tires and stability when turning.

-Most mechanics take the vehicle out for another test drive to check the new adjustments to make sure everything functions properly.
+Most mechanics take the vehicle out for another test drive to check the new adjustments and ensure everything functions properly.

 Properly aligned tires maintain better contact with the road’s surface by extending the life of your tires and reducing skidding on slick roads.
 This also reduces rolling resistance and better absorbs road shock, resulting in improved gas mileage and a smoother ride on paved surfaces.

-During the alignment, your mechanic may discover worn suspension parts, giving you an opportunity to replace them before they turn into a costly or dangerous mechanical problem that takes your car off the road for an extended period of time.
+During the alignment, your mechanic may discover worn suspension parts, giving you an opportunity to replace them before they turn into a costly or dangerous mechanical problem that takes your car off the road for an extended period.